cjetty/kpmg_challenge/Challenge_2/Readme.md

 ## Usage
  * python challenge_2.py  - To get all the meta data of the instance
  * python challenge_2.py -k security-group-ids  - To get individual instance meta data values
+ * python challenge_2.py -k info - To get the info of the instance

 ### Author